carstenSpraener/cgV19/README.md

 # Welcome to cgV19
 _Last Update on: March the 17th 2022._

-If you are looking for a Low Code platform development envirnonemnt you may consider in trying out cgV19.
+If you are looking for a Low Code platform development envirnonemnt you may consider trying cgV19.
 With cgV19 you can build your own LowCode to NoCode development environment.
 It provides:

 __Model driven development (MDD)__